Home

 "Then shall the dust return to the earth as it was; and the spirit shall return unto God who gave it."

-This refers to "ashes to ashes, dust to dust", which are still the words voiced when we inter (bury) the dead.
+This last portion of the Masonic degree verse refers to "ashes to ashes, dust to dust", which are still the words voiced when we inter (bury) the dead.

 While this Master Mason, third degree Masonic degree verse may seem unduly depressing to some, as it describes the deterioration of each individual part of the body; it accurately describes our journey through life and makes us ponder on our choices.